 [^] Note about summer thesis/diss hours: As part of their Summer Thesis/Dissertation Tuition Scholarships, the grad school will cover costs of enrollment in 3 or 6 thesis/dissertation hours during the summer.
-The secretary will auto-enroll you in 6 hours of thesis or dissertation each summer.
 If for some reason you need to be enrolled in additional hours, you will be responsible for the costs of those hours.